KernelTuner/kernel_launcher/_sources/examples/basic.rst.txt

    :lineno-start: 11

 CUDA kernels often have tunable parameters that can impact their performance, such as block size, thread granularity, register usage, and the use of shared memory.
-Here, we define two tunable parameters: the number of threads per blocks and the number of elements processed per thread.
+Here, we define two tunable parameters: the number of threads per block and the number of elements processed per thread.